ChrisPrusik/SpellCheck/SpellCheck.Tests/Tests/Markdown-en-us.md

 + Create a list by starting a line with `+`, `-`, or `*`
 + Sub-lists are made by indenting 2 spaces:
     - Marker character change forces new list start:
-        * Ac tristique libero volutpat at
+        * Line 1
-        + Facilisis in pretium nisl aliquet
+        + Line 2
-        - Nulla volutpat aliquam velit
+        - Line 3
 + Very easy!

 Ordered

-1. Lorem ipsum dolor sit amet
+1. Ordered text 1
-2. Consectetur adipiscing elit
+2. Ordered text 2
-3. Integer molestie lorem at massa
+3. Ordered text 3

 1. You can use sequential numbers...